We have added a Facebook Group page for 2015 HOME Grown Garden participants! Be sure to join us!

-For the past few years, Baker Creek Heirloom Seed Company has donated vegetable and flower seeds to Homeschoolers of Maine (HOME) for a project we call HOME Grown Gardens.
+For the past few years, a number of seed companies have donated vegetable and flower seeds to Homeschoolers of Maine (HOME) for a project we call HOME Grown Gardens.

 Garden projects vary among families.
 Some families plant personal gardens.
 Others participate in homeschool group gardens.
 Some use raised beds.
 Some use containers.
 Seeds donated for butterfly gardens are popular with families, as well.